brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 * Taking responsibility for reflecting on our own behaviour and acknowledging assumptions
 * Demonstrating patience, care, and empathy towards each other
 * Approaching misunderstandings with curiosity
-* Practicing giving and receiving feedback about how our actions impact others
+* Practising giving and receiving feedback about how our actions impact others
 * Genuinely reflecting on and learning from mistakes
 * Creating conditions that support constructive discussions (recognising that these conditions can vary by context)
 * Supporting each others learning and growth